CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 The `boundingVolume` property specifies bounding volume for the entire tileset.
 The `boundingVolume` types are restricted to `region` and `box`.
 This is the same `boundingVolume` property which is defined per-tile in the core 3D Tiles specification [3D Tiles `boundingVolume` Property](https://github.com/AnalyticalGraphicsInc/3d-tiles/tree/master/specification#bounding-volumes)
 Every tile in the tileset can derive its bounding volume from the tileset bounding volume.

-TODO: figure for how the tileset bounding volume is subdivided.

 #### transform